 With Valentine’s Day right around the corner, love is in the air!
 It’s a time when people celebrate the special relationships in their lives by giving gifts or sentimental gestures to make their significant other feel loved and appreciated.
-But among all the romantic dinners, chocolates and roses, there’s a very important relationship that often goes uncelebrated—your relationship with yourself.
+But among all the romantic dinners, chocolates and roses, there’s a very important relationship that often goes uncelebrated—your relationship with your finances.

 Otherwise known as self-care, this commitment to your personal needs can help to deal with the stresses encountered in our daily lives by restoring balance and improving overall wellness.
 Self-care goes beyond our physical, emotional, social and spiritual needs—it includes our financial needs, too.